magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something when a session quote is initialized
+*  If one wants to do something when a session quote is initialized

 ### 118. checkout_submit_all_after